Todd Snider: Aimless label years

-The following month on April 24, Aimless released Snider's tribute album honoring one of his early mentors, Time As We Know It: The Songs of Jerry Jeff Walker.
+On April 24, 2012, Aimless released Snider's tribute album honoring one of his early mentors, Time As We Know It: The Songs of Jerry Jeff Walker.
 Produced by Don Was, Snider was backed on the album by the members of Great American Taxi (Vince Herman, acoustic guitar, mandolin, backing vocals; Chad Staehly, keyboards; Brian Adams, bass, backing vocals; Jim Lewin, electric guitar, backing vocals; and Chris Sheldon, drums, backing vocals.)
 In addition, Kix Brooks, Elizabeth Cook, and Amy LaVere were guest vocalists on the album.
 PopMatters called the album "Snider's love letter to Jerry Jeff Walker."
 The album went to number 13 on the Billboard Americana/Folk Albums chart.

 Hard Working Americans

 In 2013, Snider cofounded the jam band supergroup Hard Working Americans with Widespread Panic bassist Dave Schools.
 The band's lineup was Snider on vocals, Schools on bass, Neal Casal on guitar, Chad Staehly on keyboards, and Duane Trucks on drums.
 After they recorded their first album at Bob Weir’s TRI Studios, they added a sixth member, guitarist and lap steel player Jesse Aycock.
 The band's debut, Hard Working Americans, was released by Melvin Records on January 21, 2014, and included 11 songs written by songwriters Snider admires, including Randy Newman, Dave Rawlings and Gillian Welch, Kevn Kinney, Hayes Carll, and Will Kimbrough.
 Later that same year on October 28, Melvin released The First Waltz, a two-disc set that included a CD featuring 11 live recordings by HWA plus a new studio recording with Rosanne Cash, "Come From The Heart," and a full-length documentary film about the band directed by Justin Kreutzmann.

 Melvin released Hard Working Americans’ second studio album, Rest in Chaos, on May 13, 2016.
 The record featured a dozen songs with lyrics by Snider and music by the entire band, plus a cover of Guy Clark’s "The High Price of Inspiration."
 American Songwriter gave the record four stars out of five.

 On August 4, 2017, Melvin Records released a live double album by Hard Working Americans, We’re All In This Together.
-Robert Christgau gave the album an A− in his Consumer Guide and called it "the rock dream the hippies invented before they burned out."
+Robert Christgau rated the album an A− in his Consumer Guide and called it "the rock dream the hippies invented before they burned out."
 In the spring of 2017, the band went into Cash Cabin Studios and recorded more than an album's worth of material written by Snider, but those recordings have yet to be released.